 Hinagiku and Athena both qualify, each with their own very vocal group which even separately seem to dominate the forums.
 Seriously if you didn't read the series you'd think that they were the main heroines instead of Nagi and Maria.
 This is especially evident with the results of the 3rd Character Popularity Poll: Hinagiku retains 1st with over 4000 votes, but Maria and Athena switched places and Athena is 2nd with 2100 votes actually being the first to get more than half of Hina's votes which is a serious accomplishment given Hina's widespread popularity even outside the show's fanbase.
 Naturally, these two seem to get the most Ship Tease, though Hata being Hata everyone gets their fair share.

-Possibly a cause for Maria to be getting pushed into the background, while Hinagiku seems to be pushed into the vacancy
+Possibly a cause for Maria to be getting pushed into the background, while Hinagiku seemed to be pushed into the vacancy left by her.

 Magnificent Bastard: Opposing Mikado (though in-story she doesn't even seem aware of him yet), Miki Hanabishi is proudly known for her plots to make trouble for Hinagiku, in fact it's clearly stated in her profile that she enjoys it, but generally seems to be using such tactics to push Hina to the forefront of the competition for Hayate'saffection.
 While at the same time pursuing Hinagiku with her own romantic interest.

-Moral Event Horizon: Hayate's parents cross it in the first chapter, when they try to sell his organs to "those very nice people".
+Hayate's parents cross it in the first chapter, when they try to sell his organs to "those very nice people".
 It's later revealed throughout the course of the series that their depravity knows no bounds, culminating in the revelation that they pawned off the ring Athena trusted him with.
 It's absolutely no wonder that when asked whether he'd return to his parents if they ever had a change of heart, Hayate himself said that "there are no second chances".
 After what they put him through, can you blame him?
+They appear later in the story, when Hayate accidentally finds out that they've been trying to get closer to Nagi to get her money, and because he found out they orchestrate her finding out that he'd actually been trying to kidnap her when they first met.
+It is not known whether they have an actual motive for doing this or if it is all caused by greed, but the casual ease with which they try to ruin his life at any point where they can is unsettling.

 Athena's "lesson" on Hayate (which involved swords and wasn't fun) after neglecting to tell her about his kiss with Izumi when he left the castle, which ultimately resulted in the latter's compulsive habit to be stupidly honest overriding his sense of self preservation, often saying the wrong thing at the right moment to get him brutally assaulted.

-The Woobie: Hayate, both to the viewers and to multiple characters in the story.
+Hayate, Hayate, both to the viewers and to multiple characters in the story.
 Usually hearing about his parents is enough to make most characters instantly want to hug him and make it all better.
+He also counts as an Iron Woobie.

 Isumi.
 Look up "hug me" in a dictionary and her picture would probably be there.